DUNE-DAQ/logging/docs/README.md

 * a mechanism to configure the slow-path logging, i.e to use ERS as the slow-path logging.

 <details><summary>All messages that are sent to one of the ERS streams will also be sent to the TRACE fast path.</summary>
-This is achieved by specifying one of the ERS *destinations* for first 4 of the 6 loggings *streams* to be the "TRACE fast path destination."
+This is achieved by specifying one of the ERS *destinations* for first 4 of the 6 logging *streams* to be the "TRACE fast path destination."
 The Logging package setup function will ensure that the environment variables DUNEDAQ_ERS_{FATAL,ERROR,WARNING,INFO} (used to configure the stream destinations) will contain the "TRACE fast path destination."
 It is expected/required that all applications will call the Logging package setup function.</details>